 Hiker’s Haute Route: Switzerland & France

-The Hiker’s Haute Route begins its journey by traveling backwards through the final days of the Tour du Mont Blanc, eventually splitting off from that route and traveling deep into the Swiss Alps.
-The Haute Route itself was originally designed as a ski touring route meant to connect the Alpine recreation meccas of Chamonix and Zermatt.
-Today we hike a lower route beneath the imposing peaks and glaciers, winding through increasingly forgotten valleys as we travel toward Zermatt.
+The Hiker’s Haute Route begins its journey by traveling backward through the final days of the Tour du Mont Blanc, eventually splitting off from that route and traveling deep into the Swiss Alps.
+The Haute Route itself was originally designed as a ski touring route.
+It was meant to connect the Alpine recreation meccas of Chamonix and Zermatt.
+Today we hike a lower route beneath the imposing peaks and glaciers.
+Our journey will have us winding through increasingly forgotten valleys as we travel toward Zermatt.

-After hiking over the high mountain border between France and Switzerland we travel through French speaking Switzerland until, in the distance of a single mountain pass, the spoken tongue becomes Swiss German.
-Some highlights of this tour include the French town of Chamonix – perhaps the most bohemian mountain town in the world, the Swiss town of Zermatt which sits beneath the Matterhorn, and the Swiss town of Sant Luc – a charming Swiss hillside town that is dotted with Bel Epoch hotels as well as supporting a town-wide fascination with astronomy – where the clear Swiss skies support stunning stargazing and an excellent location for the local observatory.
+After hiking over the high mountain border between France and Switzerland we travel through French-speaking Switzerland.
+In the distance of a single mountain pass, the spoken tongue becomes Swiss German.
+Some highlights of this tour include the French town of Chamonix.
+It is perhaps the most bohemian mountain town in the world.
+We will also see the Swiss town of Zermatt which sits beneath the Matterhorn.
+Another village on our way is the Swiss town of Sant Luc – a charming Swiss hillside town that is dotted with Bel Epoch hotels.
+In Sant Luc there is a town-wide fascination with astronomy.
+The clear Swiss skies support stunning stargazing and an excellent location for the local observatory.

 High Peaks of the Bavarian Tyrol: Germany & Austria

-On our High Peaks of the Bavarian Tyrol trek we travel between the Germany’s Bavarian Tyrol and the Austrian Tyrol.
-These mountains, unlike some of our other multi-country trips, share a very close cultural history, with travel between the German and Austrian villages being long unobstructed.
+On our High Peaks of the Bavarian Tyrol trek, we travel between Germany’s Bavarian Tyrol and the Austrian Tyrol.
+These mountains, unlike some of our other multi-country trips, share a very close cultural history.
+Traveling between the German and Austrian villages has long been unobstructed.
 The trip itself begins beneath Germany’s highest peak, the Zugspitze, in the town of Garmisch.
-Garmisch is a town fallen straight from the pages of a fairy tale, with lederhosen stores on every corner and a multitude of charming historic German town houses.
+Garmisch is a town fallen straight from the pages of a fairy tale.
+You will find lederhosen stores on every corner and a multitude of charming historic Gertownhousesuses.

-From Garmisch we set out on our circumnavigation of the Zugspitze, traveling through quaint villages such as the village of Erhrwald, which supports multiple parades in which the locals dress up in traditional clothing and celebrate Austrian culture, and the village of Mittenwald, which is one of Austria’s most beautiful villages, sporting painted facades, stream/canals running through the town, and stunning views of the Alps as well as the Wetterstein range.
+From Garmisch we set out on our circumnavigation of the Zugspitze.
+Travel through quaint villages such as the village of Erhrwald.
+Erhrwald supports multiple parades in which the locals dress up in traditional clothing and celebrate Austrian culture.
+We will also visit the village of Mittenwald, which is one of Austria’s most beautiful villages.
+It sports painted facades and stream/canals running through the town.
+Enjoy stunning views of the Alps as well as the Wetterstein range.

 Julian Alps Triglav Circuit: Slovenia (+ Austria & Italy)

 Finally, an honorable mention must be given to our Slovenian tour: the Julian Alps Triglav Circuit.
-On the first day of the Triglav circuit we hike up to Pec, a ridgeline that sits on the border of Austria, Italy, and Slovenia, where a monument invites you to stand in all three of these historically conflicted countries at once.
-When traveling along the Slovenian borders you will see many monuments to the now collapsed soviet border.
+On the first day of the Triglav circuit, we hike up to Pec.
+Pec is a ridgeline that sits on the border of Austria, Italy, and Slovenia.
+A monument invites you to stand in all three of these historically conflicted countries at once.
+When traveling along the Slovenian borders you will see many monuments to the now collapsed Soviet border.
 Plaques and statues indicate peaceful meadows and ridgelines which used to be dotted with guard towers and fencing.
-This hike is truly a testament to the progress humanity as a whole has already made towards dissolving seemingly unsolvable differences.
-The hike itself is a magnificent tour through the still wild Triglav wilderness with its crystal-clear alpine lakes, waterfalls, and of course the stark dolomitic profiles of the Julian Alps.
+This hike is truly a testament to the progress of humanity as a whole has already made towards dissolving seemingly unsolvable differences.
+The hike itself is a magnificent tour through the still-wild Triglav wilderness.
+Experience its crystal-clear alpine lakes, waterfalls, and of course the stark dolomitic profiles of the Julian Alps.